rhaffle87/Actife/README.md

 ## 📖 Usage

+### Home
+- Overview of all available AI/ML tools and sections
+- Quick navigation to different modules

+### Tutorials
+- Access step-by-step guides for AI/ML concepts
+- Interactive learning modules with code examples

 ### Neural Network Demo
 - Navigate to the Neural Network section
 - View the interactive training visualization